miuan/graphql-monster-builder/Schema.md

 ### UserRole

-Model user role looks like, this model you can anyhow modify or extend
+This model you can't modify or extend, but is look like this

 ```
 type UserRole @model {